WilsonLee2000/WilsonLee2000.github.io/_pages/experience.md

 **SHINE Children and Youth Services**
 * February 2017 to February 2018
-* As a student volunteer with SHINE Children and Youth Services for SOAR Tuition Programme, I tutored children with learning disabilities, creating a safe space for them to learn new knowledge
+* Tutored children with learning disabilities as a student volunteer with SHINE Children and Youth Services for the SOAR Tuition Programme, creating a safe space for them to learn new knowledge